iftas-org/resources/LABELS/readme.md

 The act of disclosing someone’s personal, non-public information — such as a real name, home address, phone number or any other data that could be used to identify the individual — in an online forum or other public place without the person’s consent.

 ## Explicit-Content
 Online content describing or depicting things of an intimate nature.
 Depending on cultural context, this may include nudity, parts of the body not generally exposed in public, sexually explicit material, or depictions of sex acts.
-May also include offensive, graphic, or violent content, or association with content or commerce involving gambling, sex, medical procedures, or recreational drug use
+May also include offensive, graphic, or violent content, or association with content or commerce involving gambling, sex, medical procedures, or recreational drug use.

 ## Farming
 Content farming involves creating online content for the sole or primary purpose of attracting page views and increasing advertising revenue, rather than out of a desire to express or communicate any particular message.